behance/docker-php/README.md

 Inside the copied directory, there must be a directory named `public` -- this will be automatically assigned as the webroot for the web server, which expects a front controller called `index.php`.

+NOTE: Nginx is exposed and bound to an unprivileged port, `8080`

 ###Downstream Configuration
 ---
 Several environment variables can be used to configure various PHP FPM paramaters, as well as a few Nginx configurations.